johnstonskj/johnstonskj.github.io/quotes.md

 _Every program has (at least) two purposes: the one for which it was written, and another for which it wasn’t._ — **Alan J. Perlis**

+_Object oriented programs are offered as alternatives to correct ones_ — **Edsger W. Dijkstra**

-_Lisp has jokingly been called “the most intelligent way to misuse a computer.”
+_Lisp has jokingly been called "the most intelligent way to misuse a computer."
 I think that description is a great compliment because it transmits the full flavor of liberation: it has assisted a number of our most gifted fellow humans in thinking previously impossible thoughts._  - *Edsger Dijkstra*

 _All problems in computer science can be solved by another level of indirection...
 Except for the problem of too many layers of indirection._ — **David Wheeler**